t0mg/esp32-minitv/README.md

 Tinytron is an ESP32 powered video player with a 1.69 inch display, designed specifically around the [ESP32-S3-LCD-1.69 from Waveshare](https://www.waveshare.com/wiki/ESP32-S3-LCD-1.69).

-It can play MJPEG files from a microSD card, or stream video content from a computer over WiFi.
+It can play JPEG images and MJPEG video files from a microSD card, or stream video content from a computer over WiFi.
 It runs on battery, features a web interface with Wifi access point mode for configuration, and can be controlled with a single physical button.

 <p class="flex"><img src="assets/tinytron.gif" title="Playing from SD card (WING IT! by Blender Studio, CC BY 4.0)"><img src="assets/side.jpg" style="max-height:320px" title="Close up mqcro shot, side view"></p>